ClaraChaouat/Questionnaire-built-using-Lightning-Web-Component/README.md

 </p>

 ## Description :writing_hand:
-The aim of this project is to build a questionnaire using Lightning Web Component, the Salesforce framework.<br/>
+This project was built while doing an intership at LendAi (https://www.lendai.us/) The aim of this project is to build a questionnaire using Lightning Web Component, the Salesforce framework.<br/>
 The goal of the questionnaire is to assess the eligibilty of potential loan applicants.<br/>
 It has different questions divided into several sections, selected according to the type of clients.<br/>